Unity of the Brethren Baptists: Beliefs

-Status
+Governance

 The highest body in the Unity of the Brethren Baptists is a "convention of delegates", which generally holds sessions once a year.
 The Convention elects a five-member executive committee for a four-year term, which functions in matters of administration.

-The Unity of the Brethren Baptists is a member of the European Baptist Federation, the Baptist World Alliance, and the Ecumenical Council of Churches in the Czech Republic.
+Schools

 The college or Bible school in Olomouc (founded 1992) offers a three-year study, focusing on theological activities.
 Those who are interested in specific theological degrees often study at the Evangelic Theological Seminary in Prague.
-Currently the unity has 2335 members in 26 congregations.
-The office of the Executive Committee is located at Prague.